seth586/guides/FreeNAS/webserver/6_reverse_proxy.md

 ## 10. Create hostnames:

-So lets make our domain accessible on our LAN.
+So lets make our domain accessible inside our LAN.

 Click on "Network" -> "Hostnames"